slow-session/abcjsTools/readme.txt

 == Thanks ==

 To Paul Rosen for his work on ABCJS and in particular on the ABC Notation plugin.
-The plugin has many more features that this software but was overkill for what I needed!
+That plugin has many more features than this software but was overkill for what I needed!

 == Upgrade Notice ==